fbpx

 Once probate is granted, the executor can open a specific bank account in the estate’s name.

-Costs are then managed directly from estate funds, simplifying accounting later.
+Costs are then managed from estate funds, simplifying accounting later.

 Reimbursement

-All income and costs to and from the estate must be adequately accounted for.
+All income and costs to and from the estate must recorded.

 Consider your confidence and ability